 The High Puff

-The high puff, a go-to hairstyle for natural hair, was a staple of 90s fashion for African American women.
-The style involves gathering the hair into a high, voluminous puff, creating a bold and full-bodied look that accentuates the natural curl pattern.
-Celebrities like Lauryn Hill and Monica embraced the high puff, often accessorizing it with headbands or decorative pins.
-In modern times, the high puff has evolved into a more refined look, with some opting to add more height, texture, or even color to make it pop.
+The high puff, which is one of the most popular hairstyles of natural hair, was an item of 90s African American fashion.
+The style also includes puffing the hair up into a high volume, making it look bold and full-bodied, and enhancing the natural curly look.
+High puff was adopted by celebrities such as Lauryn Hill and Moni, who would style it with headbands or ornamental pins.
+He contemporary times, the high puff has developed to a more sophisticated appearance, with some opting to add extra height, texture, or even color to give it a pop.

 Finger Waves